lazbog/habit-tracker-pro/README.md

    ```
 4. Open [http://localhost:3000](http://localhost:3000) in your browser

+## Usage

+1. **Create a Habit**: Click the "New Habit" button to add a new habit with a name, description, target days, and color
+2. **Track Daily**: Use the checkboxes to mark habits as complete for the selected day
+3. **View Calendar**: Navigate through the calendar to see your completion history
+4. **Monitor Progress**: Check the statistics dashboard for streaks and completion percentages
+5. **Edit/Delete**: Use the edit and delete buttons to manage your habits

 ## Tech Stack

-- **Next.js 14** - React framework with App Router
+- **Next.js 14**: React framework with App Router
-- **TypeScript** - Type-safe JavaScript
+- **TypeScript**: Type-safe JavaScript
-- **Tailwind CSS** - Utility-first CSS framework
+- **Tailwind CSS**: Utility-first CSS framework
-- **Lucide React** - Beautiful icons
-- **Recharts** - Chart library for statistics
+- **Lucide React**: Icon library
-- **date-fns** - Date manipulation utilities
+- **date-fns**: Date manipulation utilities

 ## Project Structure

 ```
 habit-tracker-pro/
 ├── app/
-│   ├── api/
-│   │   ├── habits/          # API routes for habit management
+│   ├── api/ping/
-│   │   └── ping/            # Health check endpoint
+│   │   └── route.ts          # Health check endpoint
-│   ├── statistics/          # Statistics page
 │   ├── globals.css           # Global styles
 │   ├── layout.tsx            # Root layout
-│   └── page.tsx             # Home page
+│   └── page.tsx              # Main page
 ├── components/
-│   ├── ui/
-│   │   └── button.tsx       # Reusable button component
+│   ├── HabitCalendar.tsx     # Calendar component
-│   ├── habit-card.tsx       # Habit display card
+│   ├── HabitForm.tsx         # Habit creation/editing form
+│   ├── HabitList.tsx         # List of habits for selected day
-│   └── habit-form.tsx       # Habit creation/editing form
+│   └── HabitStats.tsx        # Statistics dashboard
 ├── lib/
-│   ├── context.tsx          # React context for state management
+│   ├── habits.ts             # Habit management logic
 │   ├── types.ts              # TypeScript type definitions
 │   └── utils.ts              # Utility functions
 └── public/                   # Static assets
 ```

-## Usage

-1. **Creating Habits**: Click the "Add Habit" button to create a new habit with a name, description, icon, color, and target streak.

-2. **Tracking Progress**: Mark habits as complete daily to build streaks.
-Your progress is automatically saved.

-3. **Viewing Statistics**: Navigate to the Statistics page to see your progress over time, completion rates, and top-performing habits.

-4. **Managing Habits**: Edit or delete habits using the action buttons on each habit card.

-## Data Persistence
+## Data Storage

-The application uses browser's localStorage to persist your habit data.
-All your habits and progress are saved locally and will be available when you return to the app.
+All habit data is stored locally in the browser's localStorage.
+This means:
+- Your data stays private and on your device
+- No internet connection required after initial load
+- Data persists between sessions
+- Clearing browser data will remove all habits

 ## Contributing